vkotlyk/test-driven-security/README.md

 ```
 Heroku router sets the original client's IP in the X-Forwarded-For header.
 When we enable "trust proxy" our application can derive original client IP from this header.

+Note: First redirect in Chrome is 301, but once HSTS kicks in it's 307.

 ## Content Security Policy [csp]